 Hana Baba is a journalist with 20 years experience in the world of radio journalism.
 She is a reporter and host of “CrossCurrents”- a daily radio newsmagazine- broadcast on KALW Public Radio in San Francisco, CA. Her freelance work appears on NPR programs, PRI’s The World, BBC World Service, and New America Media.
 She recently launched her own podcast series The Stoop with cohost Leila Day.

 Julie Caine is the executive producer audio at Al Jazeera Digital.
 She was previously the managing producer for Crosscurrents, KALW’s award-winning newsmagazine and lead producer of Audiograph, a KALW series that uses sound to tell the stories of the San Francisco Bay Area.
 Her radio documentary, Squeezebox Stories won an SPJ award for best arts and culture reporting.

-February 26 through April 25, 2018.
-This is a 9-week course.
+October 1 – November 15, 2018.
+This is a 7-week course.
 Classes are held Monday and Wednesday evenings from 6pm to 9pm, plus 3 guided learning labs on select Tuesdays.

 - It is the participant’s responsibility to provide their own Equipment & Software (see guide for more details), including

 - Comfortable with learning new equipment and software

 - Proficiency with English

 The closest parking to North Gate Hall, where Berkeley Advanced Media Institute is located, is the Lower Hearst Parking Garage.
 For public parking, you must enter on the second floor via Scenic Ave and park next to a gold pillar.
 Many spots in this garage are permit parking only, so please be vigilant of posted signs.
 Parking is $2/hr, max $20/day.